Research Methods in International Development

 - Term 1

-This course aims to acquaint students with the role of research design in social sciences.
-It introduces a range of approaches to research design, to help students understand the strengths and weaknesses of different options for various research objectives.
-The objective of this course is to equip you with the basic tools to undertake independent research and to evaluate the methods through which the results of development research are generated.
+This course aims to acquaint students with various issues bearing on research in the social sciences in general, and political economy of development, in particular.
+It introduces a range of approaches to research and seeks to help students understand the strengths and weaknesses of different methods for various research objectives.
+The objective of the course is to equip students with the basic tools to undertake independent research and to evaluate the methods through which the results of development research are generated.
 As such, the course introduces issues of an epistemological nature; explores general issues of research strategies; and examines more detailed matters related to procedures or methods of data collection and analysis.

-1. define and formulate a particular research problem;
+- to define and formulate a research problem;

-4. ability to assess the methodological foundations of empirical findings
+- to be able to assess the methodological foundations of empirical findings;

-By the end of the course you should understand basic social research methods, and their applicability in different contexts of development research.
-This course is thus expected to equip you with basic capacities to apply research methods to real world problems and to evaluate others’ use of research methods.
+This course is expected to equip you with basic capacities to apply research methods to real world problems and to evaluate others’ use of research methods.

 Method of assessment

 Assessment weighting: 100% coursework (5000 words).
 Resubmission of coursework regulations apply.